-The school has a separate Management of Drugs Related Incidents policy that can be found at https://www.testvalley.hants.sch.uk/policies.
+The school has a separate Management of Drug Related Incidents policy that can be found on the school's website.

 Faith Abuse

 The number of known cases of child abuse linked to accusations of 'possession' or 'witchcraft' is small, but children involved can suffer damage to their physical and mental health, their capacity to learn, their ability to form relationships and to their self-esteem.
 Such abuse generally occurs when a carer views a child as being 'different', attributes this difference to the child being 'possessed' or involved in 'witchcraft' and attempts to exorcise him or her.